ESTIMATED READING TIME – 5 Minutes

 SOUNDCLOUD PROMO CHANNELS

 So what you’ll want to do is start by making yourself known.
-Drop some lengthy comments on their tracks, maybe repost some favourites and all the things that surround become a regular fan.
+Drop some lengthy comments on their tracks, maybe repost some favourites and all the things that surround becoming a regular fan.

 Usually these big promo channels will have a demo submit on the right sidebar of their profile.
-Submit your music there (these channels prefer exclusive original tracks and not remixes) By being friendly and supporting them like a fan, they’re much more likely to put your music in a good light even before they hear it.
+Submit your music there (these channels prefer exclusive original tracks and not remixes btw) By being friendly and supporting them like a fan, they’re much more likely to put you in a good light even before they hear your music.
 Then if they accept your music and what to upload it on their profile you could find your music reaching a totally new audience!